-- You may find it helpful to take tablets with foods that are soft and thick such as a spoon of yoghurt or a smoothie.
+- You may find it helpful to take tablets with foods that are soft and thick, such as a spoon of yoghurt or a smoothie.

 - After swallowing the pill, have a drink of water to help it go down.

-If you or the person you care for find it difficult to swallow tablets or capsules, talk to your doctor or pharmacist about alternative forms of the medicine.
+If you or the person you care for finds it difficult to swallow tablets or capsules, talk to your doctor or pharmacist about alternative forms of the medicine.
 They may also be available in one of the following forms:

 - a liquid